espruino/BangleApps/README.md

 #### `app-icon.js`

-The icon image and short description is used in the menu entry as selection possibility.
+The icon image and short description is used in Bangle.js's launcher.

 Use the Espruino [image converter](https://www.espruino.com/Image+Converter) and upload your `app.png` file.